Raynes/rapture/README.md

-# Sow
+# Rapture

-Sow is a command line tool for pasting to refheap.
+Rapture is a command line tool for pasting to refheap.
 It is the successor to the [refh](https://github.com/Raynes/refh) which was written in Haskell.

 Haskell was a fine language for this tool, but it was a pain in the ass to